1867 Atlantic hurricane season: Hurricane Three

+Early on August 2, the ship Suwanee encountered a hurricane over the central Caribbean Sea.
+The storm reached an estimated peak intensity of 105 mph (165 km/h), making it a Category 2 hurricane.
+However, with no other reports available, this storm is represented by only a single data point.
+Chenoweth proposed that this cyclone instead developed on August 10 near the Florida Keys.
+After striking near Mexico Beach, Florida, as a tropical storm late on August 13, the system moved generally northeastward across the United States until becoming extratropical over eastern Pennsylvania on August 16.

 Hurricane Four

-Late on August 31, a Category 1 hurricane with maximum sustained winds of 80 mph was reported over the Central Atlantic.
+Late on August 31, a Category 1 hurricane with maximum sustained winds of 80 mph was reported by the ship Helene R. Cooper over the Central Atlantic.
 Moving generally north to north-northeast, the storm gained no intensity over the next day or so as it passed between the United States East Coast and Bermuda.
-Late on September 2, the storm retained tropical storm status as it paralleled the coast of Washington, D.C.
+Late on September 2, the storm retained tropical storm status as it paralleled the East Coast of the United States.
 Retracing to the east at an increasing forward speed, the storm system held its intensity of 70 mph for the rest of its existence.
-Observations from the ship Helen R. Cooper confirm that this storm was in fact a hurricane.
+Chenoweth traced this cyclone back to September 1 as a tropical storm just offshore North Carolina.
+However, the storm never attains hurricane status and was last noted near Sable Island on September 3.